Gliclazide is used to treat type 2 diabetes. Find out how to take it safely and possible side effects. Gliclazide is

-- If given twice each day, take your doses in the morning and in the evening, with your meal.
+- If given two times a day, take your doses in the morning and in the evening, with your meal.

 Do not skip meals while taking gliclazide – this can increase your risk of hypoglycaemia.

 - Limit or avoid drinking alcohol while you are taking gliclazide.
 It may increase your risk of side effects.

 - If you forget to take your dose, take it (with food) as soon as you remember.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 - Keep taking gliclazide every day, to control your diabetes.
 Do not stop taking gliclazide suddenly; speak to your doctor or nurse before stopping.
 Contact your doctor or nurse for advice if you have been unwell and missed meals.